 The best Substack newsletters cover a diverse range of topics from politics to the arts.
 In this article, we explore the platform and interview its cofounder.

-Substack is a platform that helps writers and content creator use an email subscription newsletter platform to convert their subscribers into paying customers.
+Substack is a platform that helps writers and content creators use an email subscription newsletter platform to convert their subscribers into paying customers.

 Substack offers a content management system (CMS) designed to publish newsletters to your mailing list, integrate payments with Stripe, and host a website with free and subscriber-only content.